Wilding conifers are a big problem, but we’re making great progress. The more people that help, the quicker we can get the problem under control.

 Look through the options below, visit the websites, get in touch and get started.

 Many community groups are actively controlling wilding conifers, and are an important part of control.
 These groups often organise volunteer days, and they welcome your help.
 Being part of a group can be fun and satisfying.
 You don’t need any special knowledge, skills or tools, just an average fitness level.

 See if your area has a local wilding conifer group, below.
 If not, check out the other weed and conservation group websites listed further down.

-The Marlborough Trust raises awareness about and controls wilding conifers at the top of the South Island.
+The Trust raises awareness about and controls wilding conifers in the Marlborough Sounds at the top of the South Island.